slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 # Composing Messages

 This section shows how to build Slack messages using the `slack-api-client` library.
-If you're not familiar with [`chat.postMessage`](https://docs.slack.dev/reference/methods/chat.postmessage) API yet, read [the web api basics page](/guides/web-api-basics) before trying the samples here.
+If you're not familiar with the [`chat.postMessage`](https://docs.slack.dev/reference/methods/chat.postmessage) API method yet, read [the Web API basics page](/guides/web-api-basics) before trying the samples here.

-Also, before jumping into Java code, we recommend developing an understanding of composing Slack messages.
+Before jumping into Java code, we recommend developing an understanding of composing Slack messages.
 [Read the API documentation](https://docs.slack.dev/messaging/) for more information.

 ---
-## Text Formatting
+## Text formatting

 Composing a text message is the simplest way to post a message to Slack conversations.